StrangeBeeCorp/docs/docs/resources/iaas/azure/infra-as-code/ug-secops-instances/docs/upgrade.md

 - [ElasticSearch images](https://hub.docker.com/_/elasticsearch/tags)
 - [Nginx images](https://hub.docker.com/_/nginx/tags)

-!!!
-Warning "TheHive v5 is not yet compatible with ElasticSearch v8.x - only the 7.x versions are supported for the time being."

 You can find the changelog for TheHive and Cortex at the following links:

 - [TheHive changelog](https://docs.strangebee.com/thehive/release-notes/release-notes-5.1/)